Become a foster carer

 - Foster carers with relevant experience

-Ideally, the child or young person will be the only child in the household, however we will consider foster carers with other children in their household if they are settled, secure and assessed as likely to cope with a child or young person with complex needs and potential trauma.
+Ideally, the child or young person will be the only child in the household.
+However, we'll consider foster carers with other children in their household if they're settled, secure and assessed as likely to cope with a child or young person with complex needs and potential trauma.

 What skills would I need?